Free Wildflower Seeds

 Take into account the local flora

-Choose something that works and something you like
+Choose something that could work in your garden, and choose something you like!

 I like Rosebay Willowherb, and though very valuable, I felt it could be intrusive in our small garden space.
 It is definitely worth thinking about the height and spread of a plant and what will work in your garden space.